COSEWIC Assessment Process, Categories and Guidelines 1

 Status Report Review and Approval Process

-Once a Draft status report is received from a report writer and approved by the SSC Co-chair(s), it is distributed by the Secretariat to all the SSC members, and any external experts recommended by the SSC for peer review.
-It is also distributed to the chair(s) of the recovery team (if the wildlife species is already assessed by COSEWIC and has a recovery team in place), to the range jurisdiction(s), to any relevant WMBs, and to the ATK SC.
-Comments and suggestions are sent to the SSC Co-chair and forwarded to the writer with instructions from the Co-chair for those changes that must be incorporated into the report.
+Once a Draft status report is received by the Secretariat and the relevant SSC Co-chair from a report writer and approved by the relevant SSC Co-chair(s), it is distributed by the Secretariat to all the SSC members, and any external experts recommended by the SSC for peer review.
+It is also distributed to the chair(s) of the recovery team (if the wildlife species is already assessed by COSEWIC and has a recovery team in place), to the jurisdiction(s), to any relevant WMBs, and to the ATK Subcommittee.
+Comments and suggestions are sent to the relevant SSC Co-chair and forwarded to the writer with instructions from the Co-chair for those changes that must be incorporated into the report.

 The result is the Provisional Status Report.
 The involvement of commissioned report writers nominally ends here.
 If however, the SSC feels that additional changes are required, it may make any modifications needed to produce the Interim Report.
 Ideally, the Provisional and Interim Reports are identical.